 Plan Your Fall Visit to Juana’s Garden

 Fall in Vermont offers stunning natural beauty and the opportunity to explore legal cannabis in one of America’s most picturesque states.
-Whether you’re visiting for peak foliage or you’re a local enjoying autumn in Central Vermont, Juana’s Garden is here to help you navigate Vermont cannabis shopping safely and legally.
+Whether you’re visiting for peak foliage or you’re a local enjoying autumn in Central Vermont, Juana’s Garden is here to help you navigate Vermont cannabis shopping safely and legally now with an updated 2-ounce purchase limit under Act 176.

 Are you over 21?